maddyrm994/store-shelf-product-detector/README.md

 # Store Shelf Product Detector

 Detect products on retail store shelves in images using advanced computer vision models.
-This project leverages a custom-trained model (improvised version of YOLO) for object detection and ResNet/CLIP/DinoV2 for image similarity and retrieval, providing an interactive Streamlit web interface for users.
+This project leverages a custom-trained model (improved version of YOLO) for object detection, USEARCH for vector database, and ResNet/CLIP/DinoV2 for image similarity and retrieval, providing an interactive Streamlit web interface for users.

 ---